-One of the new human resources trends that improve quality staff retention is the introduction of wellness programs.
+One of the current trends in HR management that improve quality staff retention is the introduction of wellness programs.
 More than half of surveyed employees agreed that workplace wellness programs inspired them to make healthier lifestyle choices.

 32. 49% of small and medium-sized businesses say they cannot attract or retain high-quality or skilled employees without offering competitive health and wellness programs.

 Offering health benefits has to be an integral part of the retention programs at any company.
 According to small business HR statistics, that is especially challenging for small and medium-sized businesses.
 Hence, they find it hard to keep their top quality staff members.

 33. 66% of millennial employees will quit their current jobs in 2020.